jacobszmon/Git-Info-Pages/index.md

 **Sadie**:

 Hello, my name is Sadie.
 I am a programmer at RRC Polytechnic's Game Development program.
 Some of my hobbies include reading, crocheting and playing puzzle games.
 I enjoy a good cup of coffee, tea or any chocolate beverage or snack.
-Some of my favorite foods are bread, chocolate, watermelon or meat.
+Some of my favourite foods are bread, chocolate, watermelon or meat.
 I also like my fair share of salmon, my dad makes the best salmon I have ever tasted.

 **Samuel**:

-Hey there, I am Samuel Daya, a programmer at RRC Polytechnic's Game Development Program.
+Hey there, I am Samuel Daya, a programmer at RRC Polytechnic's Game Development program.
 I enjoy playing Trading Card Games, bullet hell games, and collecting CDs.
 My favourite fruit is a classic apple but if you pass me a lemon I will take a big bite.
 The best meal that I have consumed until now and maybe for the rest of my life is a Norwegian waffle with smoked salmon called a Rokelaks Waffle from KOS Waffles.

 **Jake:**

 Hi!
-I'm Jake, and I'm programmer and writer currently enrolled in RRC Polytechnic's Game Development program.
+I'm Jake, and I'm a programmer and writer currently enrolled in RRC Polytechnic's Game Development program.
 I'm a massive fan of all sorts of video games, with a special focus on RPGs with well written characters.
 I play a lot of DnD, probably too much, and I like to read when I can find the time.
-My favorite food is my Baba's perogies, but lately a good shawarma has been my kryptonite.
+My favourite food is my Baba's perogies, but lately a good shawarma has been my kryptonite.